marco-pontes/angularjs/readme.md

 ##### To run this app(tested on windows with node 6.11.3):

-In the root folder run:
+In the root 'client-spa' folder run:

 npm install